SCENE 01 / PRODUCTION

 Data Management

-The DIT carts operate with live color and LUT management and redundant backup systems which protect your footage from start to finish during production.
+Our DIT carts run live color and LUT management with redundant backups.
+They guard your footage from start to finish.

 Monitor & Video Village